reactodia/reactodia.github.io/docs/components/instances-search.md

+---
+title: <InstancesSearch />
+---

 # Instances Search

-[InstancesSearch](/docs/api/workspace/functions/InstancesSearch.md) is a component to search for entities by various filter criteria using [data provider lookup](/docs/concepts/data-provider.md) and add them as elements to the diagram.
+[`<InstancesSearch />`](/docs/api/workspace/functions/InstancesSearch.md) is a component to search for entities by various filter criteria using [data provider lookup](/docs/concepts/data-provider.md) and add them as elements to the diagram.

 :::tip
-The same functionality is also available as `SearchSectionEntities` [unified search section](/docs/components/unified-search.md).
+The same functionality is also available as `<SearchSectionEntities />` [unified search section](/docs/components/unified-search.md).
 :::

 ```tsx live